Are Marine Radios (VHF) and CB Radios the Same?

-When looking into uses for radios, marine and CB radios are often mentioned together.
+When looking into uses for radios for professional or personal use, marine and CB radios are often mentioned together.
 These two radios share similarities in the fact that they are both radios and that they can be used for somewhat similar purposes.
 Overall, however, marine and CB radios are very different.

 Are Marine Radios and CB Radios the Same?